Site Summary

 Access

-Signs that Nursing Home Abuse Has Occurred:
+Signs that Nursing Home Abuse Is/Has Occurred:

 • Unexplained bruises, cuts, burns, sprains, or fractures in various stages of healing